-Main objectives can be summarized as follows:
+The main objectives of the course can be summarized as follows:

-to find resources for research and writing
+- to acquire necessary resources for research and writing

-to locate appropriate bibliographic material
+- to obtain appropriate bibliographic material

-to develop a timetable for researching and writing the thesis
+- to develop a timetable for researching and writing the thesis

-American sociological association style guide.
-3rd ed.
-Washington, DC: American Sociological Association, 2007. xvi, 108.
-ISBN 9780912764309. info
+American Sociological Association style guide.
+4th ed.
+Washington, DC: American Sociological Association, 2010. xiv, 114.
+ISBN 9780912764313. info

 TURABIAN, Kate L. A manual for writers of term papers, theses and dissertations.
 Chicago: The University of Chicago Press, 1962. vii, 109 s. info

-Form of teaching: consultations
+Form of teaching: consultations with supervisor

 Language of instruction